openpsi-project/ReaLHF/docs/user_guide/02_model.md

     ...
 ```

-i.e., `name` and `device` must be the arguments of this function.
+i.e., `name` and `device` must be arguments of this function.
 It's the user's freedom how to construct the neural network and how to load the tokenizer.

 Don't forget the register this model via